 Established in 2020, St Joseph Affordable Homes is an innovative Catholic building and construction social enterprise, its purpose is to improve life and employment outcomes for young Tasmanians.
 An initiative of the Archdiocese of Hobart, St Joseph Affordable Homes is delivering a training and employment program, including an in-house apprenticeship scheme for young people.
 The extensive social and affordable housing building programs of CatholicCare Tasmania and Centacare Evolve Housing are the building and construction projects for St Joseph Affordable Homes.
-We have a pipeline to build over 400 homes in Southern Tasmania in the next two years which will enable us to employ 20 young people, across a range of trades.
+In under three years of operation we have employed over 30 young people, across a range of trades.

 Young people looking for opportunities in building and construction are given life-skills and work readiness training, coaching, work experience, and employment opportunities - specifically employment as trade apprentices with St Joseph Affordable Homes.
 We employ and support trade apprentices who, as well as skills training, will receive one-on-one coaching and access to a range of wellbeing supports.
-Participants will participate in our already established Build Up Tassie initiative with Centacare Evolve Housing.
+All St Joseph Affordable Homes apprentices participate in Centacare Evolve Housing's Build Up Tassie Program.
 St Joseph Affordable Homes engages young people from all backgrounds, beliefs and circumstances.

-At 30 June 2022, St Joseph Affordable Homes had engaged 17 young male and female apprentices across 8 trades.
-We aim to have a regular intake of trade apprentices, through our Build Up Tassie program.
+As of April 2023, St Joseph Affordable Homes had provided employment outcomes for 31 young males and females across 8 trades.
+We aim to have a regular intake of trade apprentices and trainees through our Build Up Tassie program.
 If you would like more information get in touch or follow this link.

 Volunteer Apprentice Mentors

 The Volunteer Mentor Program is an initiative to give young people within the St Joseph Affordable Homes Apprenticeship program an increased avenue of personalised support to enhance and develop the opportunities provided through Build Up Tassie and St Joseph Affordable Homes.
-Every apprentice will be allocated a personal mentor once their apprenticeship starts, who they will have regular contact with.
-The mentor will support the young person throughout their engagement with St Joseph Affordable Homes , which is 4 years.
+Every apprentice is allocated a personal mentor once their apprenticeship starts, who they have regular contact with.
+The mentor supports the young person throughout their engagement with St Joseph Affordable Homes.
 We understand that there will be times when volunteers have to move on or a role does not suit them and mentors can opt-out at any time, with notice.
-Contact between mentors and apprentices varies and will be through a range of face-face and phone contacts.
+Contact between mentors and apprentices varies and is through a range of face-face and phone contacts.